Grain Tower: Operational history

 The tower's smoothbore guns were soon replaced with RMLs: one 56-pdr. and two 32-pdrs.
 These were withdrawn as late as 1910, when the tower was repurposed as a communications tower.
 In 1915, two 4.7-inch quick-firing (QF) guns were moved from Grain Wing Battery and installed on Grain Tower to counter the new threat of fast torpedo boats.
 This required the construction of a raised concrete and stone structure on the tower's roof within which the new guns were emplaced, and a shelter was created to provide room for detachments, stores and fire control.
 The body of the tower was also altered to upgrade the ammunition storage.

 The guns remained in place through the First World War, when the Grain Tower found an additional purpose as one end of a boom defence stretching across the Medway to Sheerness.
 The massive iron chain from the boom is still present, wrapped around the base of the tower.
 A fixed timber section of the boom stood between the tower and the shoreline.
 The tower was disarmed in 1929.

-During the Second World War much bigger changes were made when the tower became the location, in 1939, for a twin 6-pdr.
-QF gun.
+During the Second World War much bigger changes were made when the tower became the location, in 1939, for a twin 6-pounder QF gun.
 A large roofed concrete emplacement was constructed on the roof to house the gun with a tall directing tower at its rear.
 A Defence Electric Light Emplacement was also added to the fabric of Grain Tower.
 At the tower's rear, a brick and concrete barrack block standing on stilts was constructed to house the gun detachment.
 It is a freestanding structure but is connected to the tower via catwalks.
 In 1944 the tower was reduced to care and maintenance status before being decommissioned in 1956.

 Current status

 Grain Tower remains intact, though it is listed as "at risk" due to its poor condition and ongoing decay.
 English Heritage designated the tower as a Grade II listed building in 1986, forming part of a broader scheduled monument designated in 1976 to cover "coastal artillery defences on the Isle of Grain, immediately east and south east of Grain village".
 There is no public access, though it is reported to be used informally by anglers and has been visited by urban explorers.

 In 2005 a private owner purchased it from the Crown Estate and put it up for sale again from 2010, with a guide price of £500,000.
 The owner, a south-east London builder named Simon Cowper, said that "it just didn't work out well as a home – plus the cost of doing it [up]."
 It was reportedly sold in 2014 for £400,000, though the new owner wished to remain "under the radar" until they had secured planning permission for renovations.
+In September 2023, it was listed for sale once again at a much-reduced auction guide price of £150,000 with Savills Property Auctions, by order of LPA Receivers, the hammer price being £159,000.